Midway, Hot Spring County, Arkansas: Demographics

+2020 census

 Education

-It is divided between the Malvern School District and the Ouachita School District.
-Malvern High School is the zoned comprehensive high school of the former and Ouachita High School is such of the latter.
+It is divided between the Ouachita School District and the Malvern School District.
+Ouachita High School is the zoned comprehensive high school of the former and Malvern High School is such of the latter.

+The Ouachita School District headquarters, Ouachita Elementary School, and Ouachita High School are in the Midway town limits, and the facilities have Donaldson, AR postal addresses.